(Dreaming within Reality)

 “I’m going to be less of a snarl-beast to my cat.”

-Yet, during the turn of the New Year for some reason after we carve our resolutions into tablets like Moses on the Mountain, somewhere around February or March we experience a crack in our resolutions.
+During the turn of the New Year we carve our resolutions into tablets like Moses on the Mountain.
+But somewhere around February or March we experience a crack in our commitments.
 We get influenced by friends, family, random strangers, or life –– and all of our goals crumble and turn to dust in the wind.

 Dust… in… the…wind –– sound familiar?